Types of Franchise Models Explained

 Investment franchise model

 Under the investment franchise model, capital investors provide the necessary financial resources to set up or buy a franchise unit with the goal of making a return.
+In this model, the franchisee owns the franchise unit but typically does not engage in day-to-day operations.

 These franchisees are typically corporate investors with a proven track record within the relevant industry.
 They don’t usually contribute to the franchise’s day-to-day operations or strategic planning, leaving such responsibilities to the franchisor or a dedicated management team.